New Zealand's Workplace-based Learners

 Figure 2: Apprentices by gender 2010-2019

-Figures 3 and 4 show the proportion of the workforce that are trainees or apprentices, broken down by ethnicity .
+Figures 3 and 4 show the proportion of the workforce that are trainees or apprentices, broken down by ethnicity.
 Trainee participation as a percentage of the workforce decreased across most ethnic groups but was steady for Pacific Peoples in 2019 and rates for Māori and Pacific Peoples remained higher than for other groups.
-While participation rates for apprentices increased across all ethnic groups, the largest increases were for Māori and Pacific Peoples.
+Participation rates for apprentices increased across all ethnic groups with the largest increases for Māori and Pacific Peoples.
 Participation continues to be highest for apprentices of Māori ethnicity.

 Figure 3: Trainee participation by ethnicity 2014-2019

 Figure 4: Apprentice participation by ethnicity 2014-2019

 A high proportion of industry training learners hold tertiary qualifications gained prior to starting training.
-Overall, 57 percent of trainees and 47 percent of apprentices in 2018 already held a tertiary certificate, diploma, or bachelors or above degree.
-For trainees this was consistent with 2017, while for apprentices this was 1 percentage point higher.
-However, when looking at new entrant apprentices only, the proportion holding a tertiary degree, certificate or diploma dropped back to the 2016 level of 46 percent, down from a high of 50 percent in 2017.
+Overall, 58.4 percent of trainees and 47.4 percent of apprentices in 2019 already held a tertiary certificate, diploma, or degree (bachelors or above).
+For both groups this was consistent with 2018.
+When looking at new entrant apprentices only, the proportion holding a tertiary degree, certificate or diploma was consistent with 2018 at 45.9 percent.

 What industries do they participate in?